uink45/Beacon-Chain-Light-Client-Prototype/README.md

 - Visual Studio 2019 or above

 ### Before Running
 To initialize and sync with the beacon chain, the light client requires a local server to send REST-API requests.
-This server is a modified version of the [Lodestar Beacon Chain Client](https://github.com/ChainSafe/lodestar) that was created by the [Chainsafe](https://github.com/ChainSafe) team.
-It can be started by using the instructions in the GitHub repository.
-Once the server has subscribed to gossip core topics and synced, follow the instructions below to initialie the light client.
+This server is a modified version of the [Lodestar Beacon Chain Client](https://github.com/ChainSafe/lodestar), created by the [Chainsafe](https://github.com/ChainSafe) team. **In the GitHub repository, follow the instructions in the README to start the server.** After it has subscribed to gossip core topics and synced, follow the installation and running commands below to initialize the light client.

 ### Installation & Running
 ```